Gulnur-Altan/Holistic-Webdev-Office-Space/README.md

 This project was built for the Axero Intranet Challenge to explore creative and functional approaches to internal team dashboards.
 The goal was to build something that's not only useful — but also joyful to interact with.

-🧭 What I Learned

-Designing for internal tools can be just as fun and meaningful as public-facing apps.
-Consistent visual language helps users navigate better.
-UI/UX principles like clear hierarchy and context-aware cards make a huge difference.

 🙌 Acknowledgements

 Inspired by classic operating system UIs and modern-day productivity dashboards.